-In year 2 of the UK Shared Prosperity Fund, \pm 5,000 was allocated for a feasibility study, this is attached at Appendix 1 to the report for information.

-The feasibility study identifies evidence of a need for creative maker space in Maidstone at page 16.
+- 2.2 In year 2 of the UK Shared Prosperity Fund, £5,000 was allocated for a feasibility study, this is attached at Appendix 1 for information. - 2.3 The feasibility study identifies evidence of a need for creative maker space in Maidstone at page 16.
 This includes a recent survey carried out by Maidstone Arts Group amongst 100 creatives, with responses from 90 of them.
-100% were supportive of a creative arts hub for the town.

-Main things they would like to see in the hub are: Artist's Studio Space, Music Studio Space, low cost exhibition/gallery space, live music area, café, workshop space
+100% were supportive of a creative arts hub for the town Main things they would like to see in the hub are: Artist's Studio Space, Music Studio Space, low cost exhibition/gallery space, live music area, café, workshop space